 “I’m guessing it’s been a while since you’ve rocked out to a string quartet recording.
 See if your foot can stay still once you put on this funky disc of rhythmically infectious (if often warped) music” – New York Times

 “…enjoyable strangeness…performed with commitment and precision” – Strad Magazine

-Never content to simply re-interpret the existing canon of music for string quartet, the indefatigable Del Sol String Quartet has been commissioning new works and giving eletric performances for over 20 years.
-The group continues to innovate with Scrapyard Exotica, its third full-length album from Sono Luminus, following 2014’s highly praised Sculthorpe: The Complete String Quartets with Didjeridu.
-Premiere recordings of new works by Mason Bates, Ken Ueno, and Mohammed Fairouz push the group to their musical and physical limits – and set forth a dazzling and deeply personal vision of what a string quartet can do.
+Premiere recordings of new works by Mason Bates, Ken Ueno, and Mohammed Fairouz push us to our musical and physical limits – and set forth a dazzling and deeply personal vision of what a string quartet can do.

 The three composers on this album are leading figures in today’s classical avant-garde, but their voices couldn’t be more different.
 The composers’ influences run the gamut from club beats to throat singing to Middle Eastern dance beats, from the melodic beauty of Schubert to swinging jazzy grooves to the world of science fiction.
 Yet each piece is firmly rooted in the here and now, shedding light on a different facet of life in the 21st century.